-As described in the PEIR for Alternatives 2-6, the combination of an operator's choice of management practice and where that practice is implemented (i.e., located within a sensitive resource area) may result in significant environmental impacts for the following resource areas\:
+As described in the PEIR for Alternatives 2-6, the combination of an operator's choice of management practice and where that practice is implemented (i.e., located within a sensitive resource area) may result in significant environmental impacts for the following resource areas:

-- Cultural resources: Potential loss of resources from construction and operation of management practices and monitoring wells. - Noise and vibration: Exposure of sensitive land uses to noise from construction and operation of management practices (e.g., construction of tailwater return system, pump noise) and monitoring wells. - Air quality: Generation of construction and operational emissions from management practices and monitoring wells (e.g., equipment and pump emissions generated during construction and continued operation of practices). - Climate change: Cumulative, from a potential increase in greenhouse gas emissions. - Vegetation and wildlife: Loss of habitat, wildlife, and wetland communities from reduced surface water discharge and construction and operation of practices and monitoring wells

-(e.g., loss of habitat if a practice is sited in a previously undisturbed area).
-Cumulative loss of habitat.

-- Fisheries: Loss of habitat from construction of management practices, monitoring wells, and toxicity attributable to coagulant additives. - Agriculture resources: Loss of farmland from increased regulatory cost.
+- Cultural resources: Potential loss of resources from construction and operation of management practices and monitoring wells. - Noise and vibration: Exposure of sensitive land uses to noise from construction and operation of management practices (e.g., pump noise) and monitoring wells. - Air quality: Generation of construction and operational emissions from management practices and monitoring wells (e.g., equipment and pump emissions generated during construction and continued operation of practices). - Climate change: Cumulative, from a potential increase in greenhouse gas emissions. - Vegetation and wildlife: Loss of habitat, wildlife, and wetland communities from construction and operation of practices and monitoring wells (e.g., loss of habitat if a practice is sited in a previously undisturbed area).
+Cumulative loss of habitat. - Fisheries: Loss of habitat from construction of management practices and monitoring wells. - Agriculture resources: Loss of farmland from increased regulatory cost.
 Cumulative loss of agriculture resources.